 Join hundreds of others at the Fiesta Fort Wayne, a festival to celebrate the best of Latino and Hispanic culture and tradition.

-The festival features very authentic Latin American cuisine and beverages, live music, craft vendors and piñatas, moonwalks and activities for children and folkloric dancers from Chicago, Indianapolis and Fort Wayne.
-There will also be Mariachi bands, games and lots of information including a Zumba Fiesta and a Job Fair (11 a.m. to 4 p.m.).
+The festival features authentic Latin American cuisine and beverages, live music, craft vendors and piñatas, moonwalks, and activities for children and folkloric dancers from Chicago, Indianapolis, and Fort Wayne.
+There will also be Mariachi bands, games, and lots of information including a Zumba Fiesta at 10 am.
 The Spanish-streaming radio station, radiolatinotv.com, will be broadcasting live from the scene.

 125 W. Jefferson Blvd., Downtown Fort Wayne

 There’s still time to experience Summer Nights at the Embassy!
-Held every Wednesday through August 28, the event features live music by local artists.
-Admittance fee is $5, and guests may purchase food that is catered by local restaurants, as well as a cash bar.
+Held every Wednesday through August 30, the event features live music by local artists.
+Admission is $5, and guests may purchase food that is catered by local restaurants, as well as a cash bar.
 Enjoy the music in the ballroom and be sure to take a walk to the Parkview Health Rooftop Patio to see the nighttime city skyline.

 Featured musicians include: Aug.
-7, Chris Worth; Aug.
-14, Q and the Coldfusion; Aug.
-21, Lydia Brittan; and Aug.
-28, Fatima Washington.
+2, Alicia Pyle & The Locals; Aug.
+9, Todd Harrold Band; Aug.
+16, Sunset Musica; Aug.
+23, Chris Worth; and Aug.
+30, Hubie Ashcraft Trio.
 Purchase tickets at the STAR Bank box office at the Embassy, ticketmaster.com or by phone at 800-745-3000.